avelycure/avelycure/README.md

 ## ✋About me

 Hi, my name is Emelin Ivan, I am 21, I am a 4th year student at the Moscow State Technical University.
 Bauman Department of Applied Mathematics 👨‍.
-I am developing Android applications and programming in Kotlin, Java and C ++.
-Currently working on course work.
+I am developing Android applications and programming in Kotlin, Java and C ++

 ## 📓What can you find in my repositories
 * [MovieFan](https://github.com/avelycure/MovieFan "See more") - app for getting information about movies from TMDB